 The Department has publicly and privately engaged the insurance industry and emphasized the need for rate review in Illinois.
-The Department prepared and published a report of rate increases in the individual market dating from 2005.
+The Department prepared and published a report of current rate increases in the individual and group markets.
 The Department will continue to update this report as rate filings are received.
-The Department drafted legislation for the Illinois General Assembly to adopt that would authorize the Department to approve or deny a rate increase.
+The Department has established a consumer comment function to allow consumers to email the Department with comments or concerns about current rate filings.
 The Department has initiated the formal hiring process to employ necessary personnel.

 IV.
-The Premium Rate Review Project will be conducted by the Department's actuaries and insurance analysts in partnership with an actuarial consulting firm (Oliver Wyman).
+The Premium Rate Review Project will be conducted by the Department's actuaries and insurance analysts in partnership with an actuarial consulting firm.